 Red Wood Ant Facts

-- This impressive Arthropod most frequently goes by the descriptive common name of the Red Wood Ant for obvious reasons.
-It does have a few other general titles, though.
-These include the terms southern wood ant, and, for some reason, horse ant.
+- This impressive Arthropod most frequently goes by the uniquely descriptive common name of the Red Wood Ant for obvious reasons.
+It does have a few other general titles it’s known by, though.
+These include the terms southern wood ant, and, for some bizarre reason, horse ant.

-- Among scientific professionals, however, it typically holds another moniker.
-That’s it official technical appellation.
+- Among scientific professionals, however, it’ typically holds another moniker’s more likely known by another title.
+That’s it technical appellation.
 Thankfully, that’s an extremely simple term for the layperson to pronounce.
-That’s because it holds the formal epithet of Formica rufa.
+That’s because it holds the formal tag of Formica rufa.

-- The amazing invertebrate received this short honorific due to the efforts of Carl Linnaeus.
-The highly esteemed Swedish zoologist accomplished the first recorded acknowledgement of it as a separate and distinct species.
-He managed that feat in 1761.
+- The amazing invertebrate received this short honorific due to the efforts of the great Carl Linnaeus.
+That esteemed Swedish zoologist accomplished the first recorded acknowledgement of it as a separate and distinct species.
+He managed that noteworthy feat in 1761.

-- Unfortunately, the intriguing Red Wood Ant appears to possess a diminishing population base.
-That lamentable situation further seems to hold true throughout its native range.
+- Unfortunately, the intriguing Red Wood Ant appears to possess a rapidly diminishing population base.
+That lamentable situation further seems to hold true throughout the entirety of its native range.
 The IUCN therefore presently lists it as Near Threatened on its Red List.

 Related Articles